Tomohiro Nishikado: Speed Race (Wheels)

 Nishikado's Speed Race was a driving racing video game, released in November 1974.
 He considers it to be his favourite among the games he had worked on prior to Space Invaders.
 It was also one the first Japanese video games released in North America, where it was distributed by Midway.
 Running on Taito Discrete Logic hardware, the game used sprites with collision detection.
 The game's most important innovation was its introduction of scrolling graphics, where the sprites moved along a vertical scrolling overhead track, with the course width becoming wider or narrower as the player's car moves up the road, while the player races against other rival cars, more of which appear as the score increases.
 The faster the player's car drives, the more the score increases.
 The game's concept was adapted from two earlier electro-mechanical driving games: Kasco's Mini Drive (1958) and Taito's Super Road 7 (1970).

-In contrast to the volume-control dials used in his earlier Pong-inspired machines, Speed Race had a realistic racing wheel controller, with a accelerator, gear shift, speedometer and tachometer.
+In contrast to the volume-control dials used in his earlier Pong-inspired machines, Speed Race had a realistic racing wheel controller, with an accelerator, gear shift, speedometer and tachometer.
 It could be played in either single-player or alternating two-player, where each player attempts to beat the other's score.
 The game also had selectable difficulty levels, giving players an option between "Beginner's race" and "Advanced player's race".
 The game was re-branded as Wheels by Midway for released in the United States and was influential on later racing games.
 Midway also released a version called Racer in the United States.
 Wheels and Wheels II sold 10,000 cabinets in the United States to become the best-selling arcade game of 1975.